 As with most Lend-Lease equipment, all 352 remaining Reliants were returned to the US after the war.
 FB605 was reassigned US Navy bureau number 11608 and stored at Chambers Field, NAS Norfolk, Virginia.
 The War Assets Administration, charged with disposing of surplus government material after the war, set sale prices of $1500, $2000, or $2500, depending on condition.

-- In May 1951, the partners sold N60634 for $1400 to Dolan Flying Service of Baltimore, which shortly after installed a banner tow release.
+- In May 1951, the partners sold N60634 for $1400 to Dolan Flying Service of Baltimore, which installed a banner tow release shortly thereafter.

 - In November 1953, it was sold to Fort Cumberland Flyers of Cumberland, Maryland for “$1.00 and other considerations” that were left unstated!
 The aircraft fabric was replaced in 1954.